Arclite/pado.name/resume.md

 ### Senior Software Engineer @ L4 Digital <span class="duration">March 2015 &ndash; Present</span>

 At L4 Digital, I work in small teams to deliver mobile applications for our clients.
-I have been the technical lead for two major projects, and have worked on small parts of several others.
+I have been the technical lead for three major projects, and have worked on small parts of several others.

 I provide in-house technical leadership for the iOS platform.
 This includes several aspects, including running a monthly meeting to discuss the latest best practices for iOS developers.
 I also drafted the first version of L4's coding standards for the Swift language.